mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - Boost minimum updated to 1.65.
 New boost.python numpy module available for future.
 * v4.3 will become 5.0 to indicate drop of Python 2 support
   - Will **NOT** drop MantidPlot.
+* ISIS to consider how not autoupdate instrument PCs/IDAaaS.